unifiedremote/Remotes/Main/File Manager/README.md

 # File Manager
-File Manager Remote.
+The remote file manager makes it possible to easily browse and open files on your computer.
+This is especially useful for opening media files (music, videos, etc) or even starting programs.
+However, for starting programs the [Start (Windows)](../Start), [Launcher (Linux)](../Launcher (Linux)) and [Launcher (Mac)](../Launcher (Mac)) are recommended instead.

 ## Features
+* Browse files and folders
-*  Open file or folder on computer.
+* Open file or folder on computer
-*  Open all files in specified path.
+* Open all files in specified path
+* Show file or folder information
+* Copy/cut/delete files and folders

 ## Screenshots
 <img src="screen.png" width="200" />